 D’you know Bernie Ecclestone?
 The man that apparently doesn’t age is running the Brabham team at that time.
 Yes, Mr. E is a Formula 1 enthusiast but first and foremost, he is a money lover.
 Good news, there’s money to be made in here.
 Large and brand-new figures flow thanks to sponsoring and TV rights.

-But the teams fell cheated when race organisers redistribute starting money or prize money.
+But the teams fell cheated as race organisers didn’t redistribute prize money quite well.
 And since its foundation, the Formula One Constructors’ Association (FOCA) hasn’t been able to stop this.
-The worst part is that the Commission Sportive Internationale (CSI, not affiliated with the TV show though), the sports arm of the FIA, turns a blind eye to this crime.
+The worst part is that the Commission Sportive Internationale (CSI, not affiliated with the TV show though), the sports arm of the FIA, always turned a blind eye to this crime.
 It had to change…

 We’re in 1974, Bernie joins the party and takes over the association.